The "High Day Sabbath" (Two Sabbaths during Crucifixion week)

 Now in Numbers 28, the weekly offering for the Sabbath is not called “Sabbaths” but “The Sabbath” (v.9) and “every Sabbath” (v.10).
 In the above scriptures they are called “Sabbaths” As noted above it could be singular or plural depending on the context.
 Since there is only one weekly Sabbath it could also be rendered Sabbath, or every Sabbath.

-Now outside of the book of Moses were they called Sabbaths?
+Now outside of the book of Moses were the feasts called Sabbaths?

 Notice in the Gospel of John, “Now the Jews’ feast of tabernacles was at hand.”
 (7:2).
 He told his brothers “Go ye up unto this feast: I go not up yet unto this feast; for my time is not yet full come.” (v.8).
 So Jesus went to the feast of Tabernacles and then, “Now about the midst of the feast Jesus went up into the temple, and taught” (v.14).
 This is either the third of the fourth day of the Festival-and these days are not Sabbaths!
 Then John says, “In the last day, that great day of the feast, Jesus stood and cried,” (v.37).
-Notice that the last day which is the eighth day and a Sabbath (Lev 23:36, 39), it is called a “great day.”
-It’s a Sabbath as well as a feast day.
-The weekly Sabbath is a Sabbath as well as a feast day.
+Notice that the last day which is the eighth day and it is called a Sabbath (Lev 23:36, 39)!
+It is called a “great day.”
+It’s a Sabbath as well as a feast day just as the weekly Sabbath is a Sabbath as well as a feast day.

 Ezekiel 20, 22, 23, 44, 45 speak of God’s “Sabbaths.”
 Since it speaks of God’s statues, judgments and commandments in the plural because of course there are more than one, then “Sabbaths” plural is the correct rendering in the context, in which there is more than one Sabbath, the weekly and the annual Sabbaths.

-Theologian Ron du Preez points out that the linguistic evidence in Hosea 2:11 the Hebrew word for “feasts” has a relatively narrow meaning.
+Theologian Ron du Preez points out that the linguistic evidence in Hosea 2:11 the Hebrew word for “feasts” have a relatively narrow meaning.
 It applies only to the three festivals that required a pilgrimage to Jerusalem: the Feast of Unleavened Bread (linked to Passover), the Feast of Harvest (Pentecost), and the Feast of Ingathering (Tabernacles).
-Based on both Hebrew and Greek usage, the “sabbaths” of Hosea 2:11 can be identified with the Day of Atonement and the Day of Trumpets. (“Adventism’s Achilles’s Heel? a scriptural study of the ‘Sabbath’ in Colossians 2:16.”).
+Based on both Hebrew and Greek usage, the “Sabbaths” of Hosea 2:11 can be identified with the Day of Atonement and the Day of Trumpets. (“Adventism’s Achilles’ Heel?
+A scriptural study of the ‘Sabbath’ in Colossians 2:16.”).